-Many people remained at home during the pandemic, and fewer people vacationed at the state's rivers, sounds, or off the coast.
+With so many people remaining at home, fewer people are vacationing at the state's rivers, sound, or off the coast.

 What might be the short-term impact on the different aquatic ecosystems?

 What might be the short-term impact on humans?
 Consider both positive and negative factors.